 Even experienced travelers can be excused for never having heard of Maremma—it’s one of Italy’s best-kept secrets.
 This rolling seaside region of wheat fields, medieval villages, and rugged butteri herding cattle from horseback is largely unknown to the tourist crowds…and you’ll want to keep it that way.
 Walking its Etruscan footpaths and coastal rambles with our expert Italian guides, you’ll experience far more than a vacation; you’ll savor the old ways of Italy brought to vivid life.
-Here’s what else you’ll enjoy on our Italy: Maremma Guided Walking trip:
+Here’s what else you’ll enjoy on our Italy: Maremma Guided Walking trip (Note: we no longer offer this tour, but would encourage guests to consider our Tuscany & Umbria tour instead):

 1. Sunsets Over Giglio Island.
 For the last two nights of your stay in Maremma, you’ll be delighted by the legendary hospitality of the four-star Hotel Torre di Cala Piccola on the Argentario Peninsula.
 Here, you’ll enjoy sweeping views of the Tyrrhenian Sea, with Giglio Island in the distance—and luminous, Technicolor sunsets each evening.